Simulating Dynamic Tumor Contrast Enhancement in Breast MRI using Conditional Generative Adversarial Networks: Materials and Methods

 \subsection{Dataset}

 The Duke-Breast-Cancer-MRI Dataset \cite{saha2018machine}, a single-institutional open-access dataset available on The Cancer Imaging Archive \cite{clark2013cancer}, is used in this study.
 The dataset was acquired at the Duke Hospital in the United States between \nth{1} January 2000 and \nth{23} March 2014.
 The dataset spans 922 biopsy-confirmed patient cases with invasive breast cancer.
 It contains information about their histology reports, demographics, treatment records, recurrence and follow-up information, ultrasound and mammography screening information, alongside a set of pre-operative MRI images.
 Each case involves one fat-saturated T1-weighted sequence (pre-contrast) and up to 4 corresponding fat-saturated T1-weighted DCE sequences (post-contrast).
 Between each DCE acquisition, a median of 131 seconds passed with scans acquired using a field strength of either 1.5 T or 3 T MRI machine.
 Out of the 922 patients, 828 were administered either Magnevist\textregistered or MultiHance\textregistered as CA with a contrast bolus volume ranging from 6mL to 20 mL.
 The axial MRI scans come in dimensions of either $320^2$, $448^2$ or $512^2$ in the coronal and sagittal planes, while consisting of a varying number of slices in the axial plane.
 After transforming the respective DICOM files into 3D NIfTI volumes, their voxel values are min-max normalized per volume and scaled to values in the range $[0, 255]$.

-Next, we extract slices in axial dimension as 2D PNG files, thereby slightly resizing them to maintain an aspect ratio of (1,1,1).
+Next, axial slices are extracted from the 3D fat-saturated T1-weighted (DCE-)MRI volumes after resampling them to an isotropic resolution of 1 mm³ using the pixel spacing information provided in the DICOM headers.

 We further source 3D tumor segmentation masks for 254 of our cases from \textit{Caballo et al (2023)} \cite{ground_truth}. \textit{Caballo et al (2023)} segmented these masks automatically using a fuzzy means algorithm in MATLAB.
 The masks were then refined by an experienced medical physicist and validated by a radiologist.
 We further manually verified these 254 cases, validating that the masks correctly correspond to the tumor volumes in the first phase of the DCE-MRI acquisition (timepoint 1) and, where necessary, adjusted the orientation.